azhao1981/have-fun-with-machine-learning/README.md

 ####How Fine Tuning works

-Designing a neural network from scratch, collecting data sufficient to train it (e.g., millions of images), and accessing GPUs for weeks to complete the training is beyond the reach of most of us.
-To make it practical for smaller amounts of data to be used, we employ a technique called **Transfer Learning**, or **Fine Tuning**.
+Designing a neural network from scratch, collecting data sufficient(充分的) to train it (e.g., millions of images), and accessing GPUs for weeks to complete the training is beyond the reach(力所不及) of most of us.
+To make it practical(实用) for smaller amounts of data to be used, we employ(使用) a technique called **Transfer Learning**, or **Fine Tuning**.
-Fine tuning takes advantage of the layout of deep neural networks, and uses pretrained networks to do the hard work of initial object detection.
+Fine tuning takes advantage of the layout of deep neural networks, and uses pretrained networks to do the hard work of initial object detection(探测).

-Imagine using a neural network to be like looking at something far away with a pair of binoculars.
-You first put the binoculars to your eyes, and everything is blurry.
-As you adjust the focus, you start to see colours, lines, shapes, and eventually you are able to pick out the shape of a bird, then with some more adjustment you can identify the species of bird.
+Imagine using a neural network to be like looking at something far away with a pair of binoculars(双筒望远镜).
+You first put the binoculars to your eyes, and everything is blurry(模糊的).
+As you adjust the focus, you start to see colours, lines, shapes, and eventually you are able to pick out the shape of a bird, then with some more adjustment you can identify the species(种类) of bird.

-In a multi-layered network, the initial layers extract features (e.g., edges), with later layers using these features to detect shapes (e.g., a wheel, an eye), which are then feed into final classification layers that detect items based on accumulated characteristics from previous layers (e.g., a cat vs. a dog).
-A network has to be able to go from pixels to circles to eyes to two eyes placed in a particular orientation, and so on up to being able to finally conclude that an image depicts a cat.
+In a multi-layered network, the initial layers extract(摘要) features (e.g., edges), with later layers using these features to detect shapes (e.g., a wheel, an eye), which are then feed into final classification layers that detect items based on accumulated(累积的) characteristics from previous layers (e.g., a cat vs. a dog).
+A network has to be able to go from pixels to circles(圆圈) to eyes to two eyes placed(放置) in a particular orientation(具体方向), and so on(诸如此类) up to being able to finally conclude(推断) that an image depicts(描画) a cat.

-What we’d like to do is to specialize an existing, pretrained network for classifying a new set of image classes instead of the ones on which it was initially trained.
+What we’d like to do is to specialize(详细说明) an existing, pretrained network for classifying a new set of image classes instead of the ones on which it was initially trained.
 Because the network already knows how to “see” features in images, we’d like to retrain it to “see” our particular image types.
-We don’t need to start from scratch with the majority of the layers--we want to transfer the learning already done in these layers to our new classification task.
+We don’t need to start from scratch with the majority(多数) of the layers--we want to transfer the learning already done in these layers to our new classification task.
 Unlike our previous attempt, which used random weights, we’ll use the existing weights of the final network in our training.
-However, we’ll throw away the final classification layer(s) and retrain the network with *our* image dataset, fine tuning it to our image classes.
+However, we’ll throw away(抛弃) the final classification layer(s) and retrain the network with *our* image dataset, fine tuning it to our image classes.

 For this to work, we need a pretrained network that is similar enough to our own data that the learned weights will be useful.
-Luckily, the networks we’ll use below were trained on millions of natural images from [ImageNet](http://image-net.org/), which is useful across a broad range of classification tasks.
+Luckily, the networks we’ll use below were trained on millions of natural images from [ImageNet](http://image-net.org/), which is useful *across a broad(通过)* range of classification tasks.

 This technique has been used to do interesting things like screening for eye diseases from medical imagery, identifying plankton species from microscopic images collected at